aharris1012/react-bubbles/README.md

 -Authentication
 -Secure HTTP

-- [ ] Describe how web servers work.
+- [ ] Describe how web servers work

 -A web server stores copies of data, including web pages to be served to clients.
 A client will use an IP address or URL to send a request to the server located at that address.
 The server listens requests and sends the data back to the client.